anonacy/api/README.md

 ## Installation

-To host the api yourself, follow the guide in [install.md](./INSTALL.md)
+* To host the api yourself, follow the guide in [install.md](./INSTALL.md)
+* To contribute to the api or host locally, follow the guide in [contributing.md](./CONTRIBUTING.md)

 ***